Speech Language Pathologist

 Criminal Records Check

-Eligible for current registration is mandatory for this position.
+Eligible for current registration/certification with Speech-Language and Audiology Canada (SAC) and/ or equivalent provincial/ territorial organization is mandatory for this position.

 For more information on health and social services careers and practicing in the Northwest Territories please visit www.practiceNWT.ca